mariacioratanu/pcd-analytics-dashboard/README.md

   --ack-deadline=30
 ```

-The first command creates the push subscription.
-If the subscription was already created during a previous deployment, the second command refreshes its push endpoint.
+Use the first command when creating the subscription for the first time.
+If it already exists, use the second command to refresh the push endpoint.

 ### 7.5 Deploy Dashboard Client